tomvanveen/vysolator/README.md

 Currently only one network (internet only) is provided but more will be added as the project progresses.

 # Process (steps)
-* Building the VyOS iso
+* Getting the VyOS ISO
 * Configure additional VMware networks
 * Create and configure the VyOS virtual machine
 * Troubleshooting